 - 10. The conversion of the King's College buildings on the north side of Kidderpore Avenue to residential use has deprived residents of their potential to be utilised as cultural, leisure and /.or tertiary education facilities.
 This has adversely affected the community balance and has reduced opportunities for health and wellbeing. - 11.
-At the time of writing in January 2018, a substantial expansion of the Redington Frognal housing stock was underway, with the construction of an additional 500 or so residential units from the developments noted above. - 12.
-Population growth differs markedly by age band, with GLA growth projections indicating a concentration among those aged 60 and over during the lifetime of the Neighbourhood Plan. - 13.
+At the time of writing in August 2018, a substantial expansion of the Redington Frognal housing stock was underway, with the construction of an additional 500 or so residential units from the developments noted above. - 12 Population growth differs markedly by age band, with GLA growth projections indicating a concentration among those aged 60 and over during the lifetime of the Neighbourhood Plan. - 13.
 The Forum Area's only state primary school is highly oversubscribed, receiving a growing number of applicants for its 15 reception places (132 applicants in 2015/16).
 The Area does not have a single GP surgery, a community centre, a library or a Post Office. - 14.
-GP practices are sited at some considerable distance: the closest practice for residents in the centre of the Area is situated at a distance of 0.5 miles or more, as the crow flies.
-The Area's many elderly residents, therefore, may not be able to access a GP practice on foot107. - The population is characterised by a disproportionately high representation of older residents and home workers.
+NHS GP practices are reducing their catchment areas and are sited at some considerable distance: the closest practice for residents in the centre of the Area is situated at a distance of 0.5 miles or more, as the crow flies.
+The Area's many elderly residents, therefore, may not be able to access a GP practice on foot107.
+The Neighbourhood Plan will welcome new NHS GP practices. - 15.
+The population is characterised by a disproportionately high representation of older residents and home workers.
 At the time of the last Census, in 2011, 18.5% of the Area's population was aged 60 or over, including 7.2% aged 75 and over.
 Numbers are likely to have considerably increased since then, due to greater longevity and new developments which have proved popular with older residents.
 The 150 residents responding to the Forum's Vision and Objectives question on their age, indicated that as many as 45% were aged 60 or over.
 Limited provision exists for residential care, at Spring Grove, and sheltered housing, at Osprey Court, both located on Finchley Road.

-CF2 New Cultural, Leisure and Tertiary Education Facilities
+CF 2 New Cultural, Leisure, Tertiary Education Facilities and GP Practices